Wednesday, April 1. 2026

 Redwoods, Campfires & 1,200 Feet of Adventure!

 We went and hiked in up 1200 ft and saw beautiful redwoods at Samuel P. Taylor Park.
-We also engaged in an engineering feat of hanging our smores from a "fishing pole" of paper-clips over the camp fire that the girls started and tended to (under close supervision!)
+We also achieved the engineering feat of hanging our smores from a "fishing pole" of paper-clips over the camp fire that the girls started and tended to (under close supervision!)
 Redwood image courtesy of California State Parks, 2025.

 Knot-Tying, Games & New Friends: Jamboree with Troop 402